iter8-tools/docs/docs/tutorials/autox/autox.md

 ## Setup Kubernetes cluster with ArgoCD

 AutoX uses [Argo CD](https://argo-cd.readthedocs.io), a popular continuous delivery tool, in order to launch the experiments.

+A basic install of Argo CD can be done as follows:

 ```bash
 kubectl create namespace argocd